 from PythonInterface import Python

-let gzip = Python.import_module("gzip") # Python standard library
+let pathlib = Python.import_module("gzip") # Python standard library

-let pickle = Python.import_module("pickle") # Python standard library
+let gzip = Python.import_module("pickle") # Python standard library

 We will work with the MNIST dataset.
 The goal ist to read and load the data as a Matrix struct.